Harold Craxton: Career

 Craxton was also an active composer.
 His first published work was "Three Pieces for Pianoforte" (1911).
 Some of his songs were recorded by John McCormack and Lauritz Melchior.
 He also collected musical compositions in association with Alfred Edward Moffat.
-Working with Donald Tovey between 1926-1931 he completed an edition of the complete Beethoven piano sonatas which was published by the Associated Board of the Royal Schools of Music and has remained in print ever since.
+Working with Donald Tovey between 1926 and 1931 he completed an edition of the complete Beethoven piano sonatas which was published by the Associated Board of the Royal Schools of Music and has remained in print ever since.

+Personal life

 Craxton and his wife Essie had one daughter and five sons, including the artist John Craxton, the BBC Television producer Anthony Craxton and the distinguished oboist Janet Craxton.